 Now with kids of my own, I am hoping to continue some of my family traditions and also make some of our own.
 My focus for the last couple of years has been reducing my carbon footprint, eating less meat and using fewer animal by-products.
 That being said, a new tradition I am hoping to implement with Leo and Annie is to paint wooden eggs instead of real ones!
 Don’t you find it weird that when we decorate eggs we waste the actual egg inside?
 For all that animal had to endure for us just to waste it and use the shell to decorate.

-For those of you that are still planning on celebrating Easter this year, I want to encourage you to either use the egg or find another alternative to decorating eggs.
+For those of you already gearing up for Easter celebrations this year, I want to encourage you to either use the egg or find another alternative to decorating eggs.
 I have compiled a few suggestions for you below!

-A few weeks ago I ordered some wooden eggs for the kids and I to paint for Easter, instead of using actual eggs.
-I am so happy I stumbled upon this Amazon find and I can’t wait to repaint them every year with Leo and Annie!
-This is a great alternative and is better for the environment!
+A few weeks ago I ordered some wooden eggs for the kids and I to decorate, instead of using real eggs.
+I am so happy I stumbled across this Amazon find and I can’t wait to repaint them every year with Leo and Annie!
+Not only is this a great alternative, but it’s so much better for our environment.
 The best thing about these is you can either keep the same paint on them each year OR you can paint over them for a new look!

-Carrie (our Graphic Designer here at JHD!) also took some wooden eggs home to paint because I ordered wayyy too many and she snapped some photos of her beautiful eggs and included some instructions for you below on how to paint them efficiently – it takes some time and patience but it’s so worth it!
+Team Jilly also took some wooden eggs home to paint because I ordered wayyy too many and she snapped some photos of her beautiful designs and included some instructions for you below on how to paint them efficiently – it takes some time and patience but it’s so worth it!

 2. If you use real eggs, don’t waste them

-If you are not up for decorating wooden eggs or an alternative I would encourage you to use the animal product that is inside of the egg.
+If you are not up for decorating wooden eggs or an alternative I would encourage you to use the entire egg and not let it go to waste.
 Whether that means you blow out the center to make scrambled eggs or hard boil them and eat them once they have been decorated!

-If you are planning on doing an annual Easter egg hunt this year (with your family at home, of course!) why not buy some plastic Easter eggs (you can find them on Amazon!) that you can fill with candy year after year?
+If you are planning on doing an annual Easter egg hunt this year, why not buy some plastic Easter eggs (you can find them on Amazon!) that you can fill with candy year after year?
 You can fill the re-useable eggs with little toys or any that you have at home whether they be snacks that your kiddos love or their favourite candy that you have stashed away!
 Feel free to get creative with it!